gtv1k/GameMaker.Utils.Cheats/README.md

 ![A "Hello World" example](images/helloworld-example.png)

 Our function needs to start with `cheat_`, so let's call it `cheat_say_greeting`.
-As you can see in the example screenshot above, you do not include the `sh_` when calling the function.
+As you can see in the example screenshot above, you do not include the `cheat_` when calling the function.

 rt-shell functions take an array called `args` as an argument, and any arguments passed to the function at the console are present in this array in GML. `args[0]` always contains the name of the function, as in typical shell programming, and `args[1]` and onwards are the real arguments passed in.